josh-collinsworth/joco-sveltekit/src/lib/content/posts/why-designers-shouldnt-remake-other-designers-logos.md

 </script>

 <SideNote>

 I once had a design student read this post, and mistakenly think I was advising them against redesigning logos in an academic context.
 Far from it; redesign can be an excellent creative exercise for students.
-This post is about the rather toxic habit some in the design community have of spending a day (or an hour) tweaking a logo or brand and calling it "better..
+This post is about the rather toxic habit some in the design community have of spending a day (or an hour) tweaking a logo or brand and calling it "better."

 </SideNote>

 Earlier this week, [Google](http://google.com) unveiled their new sans-serif identity, ditching the familiar serifs for which the company has been known since its inception for a cleaner, simpler look: